jondoron/shipment-matcher/README.md

 and is agnostic to the mechanism used to load the Drivers and ShipmentDestinations
   - It also occurred to me that in some implementations, the entirety of the "matching process" might not even occur in the same process
     - Perhaps our implementation can be parallelized and run on several workers or serverless functions
-  - With this in mind, I decided to break the matching portion into 2 steps
+  - With this in mind, I decided to break the matching portion into 2 discrete steps
-    - Data loading: `loadData()` function in [ShipmentMatcherStrategyInterface](src/Shipment/ShipmentMatcher/Matcher/Strategy/ShipmentMatcherStrategyInterface.php)
+    - Generating the matches: `generateMatches()` function in [ShipmentMatcherStrategyInterface](src/Shipment/ShipmentMatcher/Matcher/Strategy/ShipmentMatcherStrategyInterface.php)
-    - Generating the matches: `getResults()` function in [ShipmentMatcherStrategyInterface](src/Shipment/ShipmentMatcher/Matcher/Strategy/ShipmentMatcherStrategyInterface.php)
+    - Getting the results: `getResults()` function in [ShipmentMatcherStrategyInterface](src/Shipment/ShipmentMatcher/Matcher/Strategy/ShipmentMatcherStrategyInterface.php)
-  - In theory, nothing would prevent you from triggering the data load in one process, and then trigger the generation of matches in another
+  - This, nothing would prevent you from triggering the generation of matches in one process, and then loading the results in a separate one

 ### Curiosity
 - Since these excercises tend to take some time, I always try to bake some exploration into them and get hands-on with new things